simplilearn-devops/devops-lesson-1/lab-x1/README.md

 ### Step 4

+We are going to use _ping_ to test connectivity.
+It actually sends an ICMP echo request and receives an ICMP echo response.
+`ping www.redhat.com`

+The program _traceroute_ can determine which routers a packet goes through from one IP address to another.
+Each packet has a time to live (TTL).
+Each time a packet goes through a router the TTL is decreased.
+When the TTL reaches zero the router drops the packet and returns an ICMP Time Exceeded packet.
+If _traceroute_ has rows with * symbols it means that the router didn't send the time exceeded message.
+`traceroute www.redhat.com`

+### Step 5

-We need to change the Docker startup script so that it listens on TCP port 2375.
+We will be using Docker as a container manager through the course.
+By default Docker uses a UNIX socket.
+We need it to listen on a TCP/IP port.
+We need to change the Docker startup script so that it listens on TCP port
+2375.
 `sudo vi /etc/systemd/system/multi*/docker.service`
 Add a second -H switch the the ExecStart line so that it reads: